Travel while on dialysis? Absolutely — with preparation

-Pros: Most said they can and do enjoy traveling while on dialysis.
-Some in-center patients ask their dialysis social worker to schedule treatment appointments in centers near their destination, while home hemodialysis and peritoneal dialysis (PD) patients travel with their equipment.
-Both home hemo and PD patients order supplies in advance of their trips, and have them shipped to where they will be staying.
+Pros: Most people said they can and do enjoy traveling while on dialysis.
+Some who dialyze in-center ask their dialysis social worker to schedule treatment appointments in centers near their destination, while people on home hemodialysis and peritoneal dialysis (PD) travel with their equipment.
+People who dialyze at home order their dialysis supplies in advance of their trips and have them shipped to where they will be staying.

 Vincent, who travels around the country for his job, always pre-arranges dialysis appointments at a center, which "is a lot easier with help from a social worker."

-Ebony, a globetrotter and PD patient, doesn’t mind the extra effort to travel.
-“I set time aside during activities to do my exchanges, and I also travel solo,” she says.
-“My last trip was Iceland, but I've been to Thailand, Bali, Singapore, Malaysia, Paris, Italy, Greece, Dubai and Mexico is in two weeks.”
+Ebony, a globetrotter and person on PD, does not mind the extra effort to travel.
+"I set time aside during activities to do my exchanges, and I also travel solo," she says.
+"My last trip was Iceland, but I have been to Thailand, Bali, Singapore, Malaysia, Paris, Italy, Greece and Dubai, and Mexico is in two weeks."
 Her doctor even loaned her a big suitcase to pack her equipment and medicines.

-“I love to travel!” says PD patient Jennifer K. “I shipped my supplies ahead; requested extension tubing because you never know exactly how far away from the machine the drains will be; packed my immediate need supplies and figured out how to navigate multiple airports without checking any bags.”
+"I love to travel!" says Jennifer K, who is on PD.
+"I shipped my supplies ahead; requested extension tubing because you never know exactly how far away from the machine the drains will be; packed my immediate need supplies and figured out how to navigate multiple airports without checking any bags."

-Catherine says she started home dialysis “so I can go on a nice vacation without finding somewhere to do my treatments.”
-Cheryl, a former home dialysis patient, agreed, saying, “The equipment traveled with me and supplies were delivered to my location.
-That was the best.”
+Catherine says she started home dialysis "so I can go on a nice vacation without finding somewhere to do my treatments."
+Cheryl, who used to be on home dialysis, agreed, saying, "The equipment traveled with me and supplies were delivered to my location.
+That was the best."

-Arturo, who works at a dialysis center in Mexico, says his center frequently accepts patients traveling from the U.S., Canada and Europe.
-“You can ask your medical team to help you plan your vacation,” he says.
-“Traveling means that you are improving your quality of life, even if you are on dialysis.”
+Arturo, who works at a dialysis center in Mexico, says his center frequently accepts people on dialysis who are traveling from the U.S., Canada and Europe.
+"You can ask your medical team to help you plan your vacation," he says.
+"Traveling means that you are improving your quality of life, even if you are on dialysis."

-Cons: Though most comments reflect positive experiences traveling while on dialysis, some shared negative experiences they had.
+Cons: Though most comments reflect positive experiences people have had traveling while on dialysis, some shared negative experiences as well.
 Others shared financial concerns, as well as reasons they wanted to stick close to home.

 Rafaela once had a problem getting treatment because a doctor missed an appointment.
 "They wouldn't do it unless I was seen by a doctor," she says.

-Desiree didn’t travel much, but when she did it felt overwhelming: “Planning my treatments, meds and the renal diet.”
-Jessica and her husband, who is on dialysis, feel the same way: They have only taken one week-long trip since he started treatment.
-“It was so much work that we decided to do two-day trips now,” she said.
+Desiree did not travel much, but when she did it felt overwhelming: "Planning my treatments, meds and the kidney-friendly food plan."
+Jessica and her husband, who is on dialysis, feel the same way: They have only taken one week-long trip since he started treatments.
+"It was so much work that we decided to do two-day trips now," she said.

 Several respondents said they deferred vacations to be near home in case the call for a transplant came.
 "I do not like to travel due to being on a transplant list," said Pat.
 "Always afraid I might get called.
 Oh, how I wish I would get called."